-The Firm’s clients include several banks, with Mr. Lee and Mr. Gehlbach providing legal advice and transactional support for the banks.
-Mr. Lee represents the banks in a variety of litigation matters in federal and state courts, and the Firm regularly assists its bank clients in structuring business loan transactions and in addressing non- or under-performing loans.
+The Firm’s clients include several banks, with Mrs. Kennedy, Mrs. Vivian and Mr. Gehlbach providing legal advice and transactional support for the banks.
+Mrs. Kennedy represents the banks in a variety of litigation matters in state courts, and the Firm regularly assists its bank clients in structuring business loan transactions and in addressing non- or under-performing loans.

 When businesses are unable to resolve disputes, it frequently becomes necessary for them to seek legal counsel.
-Mr. Lee, Mrs. Considine, and Mrs. Heeg dedicate significant portions of their practices to representing businesses and other commercial ventures in such disputes.
+Mrs. Kennedy, Mrs. Considine, and Ms. Giesen dedicate significant ortions of their practices to representing businesses and other commercial ventures in such disputes.
 When disputes cannot be resolved short of litigation, the Firm aggressively represents its clients’ interests from the filing of cases through trial, while at all times remaining sensitive to the economic and other costs associated with such proceedings.